Scholarships

 Email ma-scholarships@ctstate.edu or call 860-512-2909.

-Please contact the Writing Center within the Academic Support Center if you need assistance completing your essay.
+Please contact the Academic Support Center if you need assistance completing the scholarship application.
 Call 860-512-2610 for hours and to learn more.

 Help with FAFSA and Financial Aid